STEP-BY-STEP Guide: For Sellers

 STEP 2 – HIRE A REAL ESTATE ATTORNEY

 Once you accept your buyer’s offer, it is time to retain a real estate attorney.
-In New York, buyers and sellers of real estate almost always hire a lawyer; the lawyer’s job is to guide the parties and handle the legal paperwork.
+In New York, buyers and sellers of real estate almost always hire a lawyer, whose job is to guide the parties and handle the legal paperwork.

 STEP 3 – ALLOW THE BUYER TO CONDUCT DUE DILIGENCE